 Unpleasant side effects are often a part of your cancer treatment.
 While the treatment targets the cancer, it can affect the rest of your body as well, including your skin.
 You may develop a rash that looks a bit like acne on your face, scalp and shoulders.
 This kind of reaction is called chemo rash.

-The National Comprehensive Cancer Network explains that chemo rash is common, affecting up to 90 percent of patients prescribed a type of drug called an EGFR (epidermal growth factor receptor) inhibitor.
+The National Cancer Institute explains that chemo rash is common, affecting up to 90 percent of patients prescribed a type of drug called an EGFR (epidermal growth factor receptor) inhibitor.
 These drugs are used for cancers that originate in the breast, pancreas, colon, head and neck, as well as non-small cell lung cancers.
 These drugs target the EGFRs that occur in cancer cells, but they also occur in your skin.
 The fact that your skin is reacting to the treatment is a good sign — it shows the treatment is working.